 It’s finally baseball season again at Braves Truist Park (formerly SunTrust Park) located at Battery Atlanta in Cobb County.
-And the Braves kick off the 2022 season as Major League Baseball’s reigning world champions after clinching the title in 2021.
+After clinching the world championship in 2021 and a strong 2022 baseball season, the Braves are poised for another great year.

 Despite the stadium rebranding prior to the pandemic in 2020, the biggest names in local food on the roster of concessions found at Truist Park remain, including H&F Burger, Fox Bros.
 Bar-B-Q, and Athens-based Terrapin Beer Co.